 Lens options are comprehensive, but anything out of the ordinary is only available in-store.
-Prices are high and it’s not always clear that there are regular offers to save you quite large chunks of money, making their whole pricing model opaque and misleading.
-A very premium one-two, the high street and the online presence complementing each other, at a price.
+Prices are high and it’s not always clear that there are regular offers to save you quite large chunks of money, making their whole pricing model opaque.
+The high street and online presence complement each other, and this is also a place where you can find many of the best contact lenses online (opens in new tab) brands.

-Everything about Lenscrafters seems thought-out, well-built and expensive.
+As we explain in our Lenscrafters review, everything seems well thought-out and well-built.
 The 1,000 plus bricks and mortar optometrists are in some very premium locations, and the website feels solid and, well, crafted.
 This is no surprise given the venture’s backers.
+Happily, Lenscrafters also accepts many of the best vision insurance (opens in new tab) plans, saving you a lot of legwork.

 - Eye tests in store